UAE dispatches 700 tonnes of food supplies to victims of floods in Somalia - www.lokmattimes.com

 UAE dispatches 700 tonnes of food supplies to victims of floods in Somalia

-Abu Dhabi [UAE], January 10 (ANI/WAM): As a part of the UAE's continuous humanitarian efforts to support nations impacted ...
+Abu Dhabi [UAE], January 11 (ANI/WAM): As part of the UAE's continuous humanitarian efforts to support nations impacted by ...

-Abu Dhabi [UAE], January 10 (ANI/WAM): As a part of the UAE's continuous humanitarian efforts to support nations impacted by natural disasters, the UAE has dispatched 700 tonnes of urgent food supplies to the victims of floods that hit several areas in Somalia.
+Abu Dhabi [UAE], January 11 (ANI/WAM): As part of the UAE's continuous humanitarian efforts to support nations impacted by natural disasters, the UAE has dispatched 700 tonnes of urgent food supplies to the victims of floods that hit several areas in Somalia.

-The aid follows the directives of the UAE's leadership to strengthen humanitarian endeavours and alleviate the suffering of the brotherly Somali people.
-The shipments included essential food packages to meet the needs of approximately 150,000 individuals from the affected families and provide urgent assistance to communities impacted by the floods.
+The aid follows the directives of the UAE's leadership to strengthen humanitarian endeavors and alleviate the suffering of the brotherly Somali people.
+The shipments included essential food packages to meet the needs of approximately 150,000 individuals from the affected families, and provide urgent assistance to communities impacted by the floods.

 In this regard, Ahmed Juma Al Rumaithi, UAE Ambassador to the Federal Republic of Somalia, affirmed that the aid demonstrates the UAE's commitment to stand in solidarity with the brotherly Somali people during these difficult circumstances.